-- Shishu Loans are the basic category which provide loans of up to INR 50,000
+- Shishu Loans are the basic category which provides loans of up to Rs.
+50,000

 The key advantage of this type of loan is that you can use this loan amount flexibly into working capital needs, machinery, as well as vehicles.
 The calculation of interest only begins when a firm starts withdrawing money.

 This is a SME loan option that is specifically designed for entrepreneurs that belong to a scheduled caste or scheduled tribe.
 This scheme’s benefits are also extended to female entrepreneurs.
-Under this scheme, entrepreneurs can avail a loan amount of up to INR 1 crore.
+Under Stand-up India scheme, entrepreneurs can avail a loan amount of up to Rs.
+1 crore.

-List of Banks and NBFCs that provide SME loans
+List of Banks and NBFCs offering SME loans